Russ George: Investigation and lawsuit

+In March 2013, search warrants were executed by Environment Canada's enforcement branch to investigate Russ George's office concerning the 2012 iron enrichment test.
 In May 2013, the Haida Salmon Restoration Corporation removed George as a director of the company and ended his employment.
 Russ George sued the Haida Salmon Restoration Corporation, its directors, and several others in 2014.
 In a counterclaim the Haida Salmon Restoration Corporation claimed that Russ George lied about his credentials and academic qualifications, assaulted the project leader, and acted in an "irrational, unprofessional and offensive manner".
 In 2016, Russ George was ordered to pay security for legal costs.